razvanfilea/FamilyPhotosServer/README.md

 - PREVIEWS_PATH: Alternative storage path for photo previews (this, for example is useful when you want to store the photos on an HDD but the previews on an SSD) [default: in ${STORAGE_PATH}/.preview]
 - SCAN_NEW_FILES: Scan the storage for external changes at startup and periodically [default: true]
+- BACKGROUND_THREADS_COUNT: Number of threads to use for background tasks [default: number of logical CPUs]

 ### Creating user accounts